-Inside: Children’s books about food teach powerful, fun and educational lessons that kids love and learn from.
+Inside: Children’s books about food teach powerful, fun, and educational lessons that kids and grandkids love and learn from.
 Here are 6 books that feature food, games, activities, and recipes to create a memory-building experience.
 Build family ties as you eat and read your way through children’s literature!

 Reading children’s books about food and adding cooking, baking, and eating, to the experience is downright exciting…and educational.
 There are many things you can teach your kids as you eat and read your way through children’s literature with food themes.